techiaith/word2vec-cy/README.md

 #  ('hyfforddai', 0.44232702255249023)]
 ```

+Ariannwyd creu'r model hwn gan Lywodraeth Cymru fel rhan o broject Iriaith.

+*The creation of this model was financed by the Welsh Government as part of the Iriaith project.*

+At ddiben gwerthuso'r project, mae rhestr o bob gair a'i fector cyfatebol ar gael fel a ganlyn:

-For a list of all words and their corresponding vectors:
+*For project evaluation purposes, a list of all words and their corresponding vectors is available using:*

 [Rhybudd: ~300k fector | Warning: ~300k vectors]